Best mechatronics bachelor's programs ranked (2026)

 Beyond the ranked list above, use these criteria when comparing specific programs side-by-side.
 Each criterion is one of the data inputs we use in our 7-factor scoring methodology.

-ABET accreditation commission (EAC vs ETAC).
+- ABET accreditation commission (EAC vs ETAC).
 ABET-EAC is the engineering accreditation that unlocks the FE-to-PE pathway in every US state.
 ABET-ETAC is engineering technology — PE-eligible in roughly 30 states with additional experience.
 Pick based on whether you plan PE licensure.

-Co-op or internship program.
+- Co-op or internship program.
 Most ABET-EAC graduates with strong career outcomes have 2+ engineering internships or a co-op (Drexel, Northeastern, Cincinnati, Kettering, RIT).
 The internship-to-full-time conversion is the dominant entry pathway at large engineering employers.

-Industry partnerships and capstone-project sponsors.
+- Industry partnerships and capstone-project sponsors.
 Strong engineering programs run capstone projects sponsored by named industry partners.
 Look for active sponsor lists with local large-employer participation.

-Lab and research facility currency.
+- Lab and research facility currency.
 Modern engineering education requires current-generation equipment: CAD workstations (SolidWorks, NX, CATIA), FEA tools (ANSYS), PLC trainers (Studio 5000, TIA Portal), at least one industrial robot, embedded systems hardware.

-Faculty research and credentials.
+- Faculty research and credentials.
 For research-leaning candidates and those considering graduate school, faculty research alignment with target specialty area matters.
 Review faculty publications and active research grants.

-Total cost-of-attendance reality.
+- Total cost-of-attendance reality.
 Sticker tuition is misleading.
 Net cost after Pell, state aid, merit scholarships, and federal loans is the real number.
 Calculate before assuming you can't afford a specific institution.

-Cost & funding sources
+Mechatronics bachelor's program cost & funding sources

 In-state public university tuition typically runs $7,000-$26,000 per year.
 Out-of-state public and private university tuition runs $30,000-$60,000 per year.
 Total degree cost ranges $30,000-$240,000 depending on residency, institution type, and aid package.
 Public state universities in mechatronics-engineering states (Indiana, Ohio, Michigan, North Carolina, Tennessee, South Carolina) often net under $40,000 for in-state students after aid.